MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-dashboards.md

 ![Screenshot of inventory dashboard.](media/InventoryDashboard.png)

-The following sections cover prerequisites, setup, and the various KPIs and graphs described in the dashboard.

 ## Prerequisites and setup

-To view inventory dashboards on an Intelligent Order Management organization, you must first ensure that your organization's Intelligent Order Management build version is 1.0.0.4354 or above.
+To view inventory dashboards for your Intelligent Order Management organization, you must first ensure that your organization's Intelligent Order Management build version is 1.0.0.4354 or above.

-Dashboards can only provide useful information if your business is using Intelligent Order Management with the Inventory Visibility service and has it configured to work.
+Dashboards can only provide you with useful information if your ntelligent Order Management organization is configured to use the Inventory Visibility service.
 For more information, see [Inventory Visibility Add-in overview](/dynamics365/supply-chain/inventory/inventory-visibility).

 To configure the Inventory Visibility service for your Intelligent Order Management organization, follow these steps.